Ultimate Guide to Resource Capacity Planning

 Following on from our example above, we have a shortfall of capacity in the Engineer group and the Mobile Development Team.

-The first thing we try is to model the effect of hiring more people into the Engineer group.
+The first thing we try is to model the effect of hiring more people into the Engineer group which adds an extra 10 days capacity.

 And we find that hiring just another two engineers will resolve the capacity issue for the Engineer group.